 Sometimes you need to just get your foot in the door and prove yourself.
 I started as a file clerk but in less than one year I was promoted to a paralegal position.
 I worked hard and learned as much as I could from the paralegals and attorneys.
 I always looked for opportunities to help and was able to show my value to the law firm.

 Can you tell us about the history of the Orange County Paralegal association?

 The Orange County Paralegal Association (OCPA), was formed in 1977 in response to a growing need for an organized professional association for paralegals.
 Originally formed as a section of the Orange County Bar Association, OCPA became an independent, voluntary, non-profit corporation in 1986 for paralegals interested in furthering their professional development.
 In 1995 OCPA joined the National Association of Legal Assistants (NALA) as an affiliated association.
-NALA promotes the ethical practices of the paralegal profession and administers the CLA program, a self regulatory program offering national credential for legal assistants.
+NALA promotes the ethical practices of the paralegal profession and administers the CLA program, a self-regulatory program offering a national credential for legal assistants.